-While women are known for being risk-averse in many countries, such as the United States, female investors in India have an unusual appetite for risk.
+While women are known for being risk-averse in many countries, such as the United States, female investors have an unusual appetite for risk.

 In fact, they invest nearly twice as much capital in cryptocurrencies as their male counterparts, an amazing statistic given that there are substantially more men than women active in the cryptocurrency sector.